josh8903/19-react-employee-directory/README.md

 ## About

 A simple employee directory application built using React.
 The application is currently setup to grab a random data set of 200 generated employees utilizing an axios call to randomuser.me.
-This application is one URL away from integrating with your employeed database!
+This application is one URL away from integrating with your employee database!
 Current functionality includes search by names includind(case sensative) and a sort function that smoothly transitions between ascending and descending.

 ## Deployed application